ruiqichen29/ruiqichen29.github.io/_portfolio/portfolio-1.md

 ### 2022/02 - Present

-  * An FPGA-based Overlay Processor is proposed for Graph Neural Networks (GNNs), facilitating rapid end-to-end software reconfiguration across diverse GNN model accelerators.
+  * An FPGA-based overlay processor and a series of accelerator are proposed for Graph Neural Networks (GNNs), facilitating rapid end-to-end software reconfiguration across diverse GNN model accelerators.
   * Optimized designs for sparse matrix multipliers are presented, encompassing symmetric sparse matrix multipliers and high bandwidth general sparse matrix multipliers.
   * Publications:
+    1. "S-LGCN: Software-Hardware Co-Design for Accelerating LightGCN", in DATE, 2024.
-    1. "Graph-OPU: A Highly Integrated FPGA-Based Overlay Processor for Graph Neural Networks", in FPL, 2023.
+    2. "Graph-OPU: A Highly Integrated FPGA-Based Overlay Processor for Graph Neural Networks", in FPL, 2023.
-    2. "Graph-OPU: An FPGA-Based Overlay Processor for Graph Neural Networks", in FPGA, 2023.
+    3. "Graph-OPU: An FPGA-Based Overlay Processor for Graph Neural Networks", in FPGA, 2023.
-    3. "eSSpMV: An Embedded-FPGA-based Hardware Accelerator for Symmetric Sparse Matrix-Vector Multiplication," in ISCAS, 2023.
+    4. "eSSpMV: An Embedded-FPGA-based Hardware Accelerator for Symmetric Sparse Matrix-Vector Multiplication," in ISCAS, 2023.